frgul006/rag-experiment/README.md

 ### Rust compiler

 Ensure you have a rust compiler installed.
-It's required for `tiktoken` when running Python 3.12.
+It's required for `volta`.
 You can install it (on MacOS) using the following command:

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh